Sulfoxylic acid: Derivatives

-A reaction with sulfur dichloride with saturated primary or secondary alcohols yields a diarylsulfoxylate ROSOR compound.
-With 1,2 diols, SCl2 forms polymeric sulfoxylates.
-This method also produces dialkoxydisulfes and dialylsulfites.
-The yield of sulfoxylates is maximised by doing the reaction at low temperatures around -75 °C, and diluting the reactants, reducing free chlorine and disulfur dichloride production.
+In general, sulfoxylate esters are synthesized from sulfur dichloride and a primary or secondary alcohol, to give a diorganyl sulfoxylate (ROSOR) compound.
+Because sulfur dichloride unavoidably forms some disulfur dichloride and chlorine in solution, this technique also forms di(organyloxy) disulfides and dialkyl sulfites.
+The yield of sulfoxylates is maximised at low temperatures (around -75 °C) and with dilute reactants.
+Successfully synthesized compounds include the methyl, ethyl, propyl, isopropyl, n-butyl, n-pentyl, and cholesterol esters, as well as the hemiester para-(hydroxysulfanyl)cresol (i.e., 1-hydroxysulfanyloxy-4-methylbenzene).
+With 1,2-diols, SCl2 forms polymeric sulfoxylates; for 1,3-diols, SCl2 reaction creates cyclic oligomers (typically, a six-member 1,3,2-dioxathiane or a twelve-membered cyclic sulfoxylate dimer).
+Allylic, propargylic, or benzylic sulfoxylate esters are generally unstable, rearranging to give a sulfinate ester; although they are stable at −18 °C if chloride is promptly removed from the solution.
+The rearrangement appears to develop a temporary positive charge on the organyl group, as it is inhibited at the benzyl position of electron-poor arenes.

 Diethylsulfoxylate can be made by reacting diethoxydisulfide with sodium ethoxide.
-Other sulfoxylate esters include propyl, isopropyl, n-butyl, n-pentyl and cholesterol.
-Unsaturated or aromatic alcohols do not react with SCl2 to form sulfoxylates.
-For 1,3-diols SCl2 reaction can result in a six-member 1,3,2-dioxathiane ring or a twelve membered cyclic dimer sulfoxylate ring or even larger rings and polymers.

 Sulfoxylic acid dimethyl ester (also called dimethylsulfoxylate or dimethoxysulfane) (S(OCH3)2) has been studied using electron diffraction, X-ray crystallography, Raman spectroscopy, and infrared spectroscopy.
 Studying this molecule is much easier than the unstable sulfoxylic acid.
 It is a liquid at standard conditions that boils at 74 °C and freezes at -67° In the gas state the molecular bond angle ∠OSO is 103°, with the oxygen-sulfur distance 1.625 Å. The oxygen-carbon distance is 1.426 Å and carbon-hydrogen distance 1.105 Å with ∠COS 115.9° and ∠COS 109°.
 The molecule as C2 symmetry with one methyl group rotated above the plane determined by the OSO atoms, and the other below.
 The C−O−S−O dihedral angle is about 84°.
-The energy barrier to moving one methyl group to the other side of the plane is 37 kJ/mol and it would be in a 12 kJ/mol higher energy state in this Cs symmetry state.
+The energy barrier to moving one methyl group to the other side of the plane is 37 kJ/mol, and it would be in a 12 kJ/mol higher energy state in this Cs symmetry state.